asdfjkl/pgn2dcg/README.md

 the record consists of).
 GameLength consists of one, two, three, four or five bytes, depending on the number range it encodes.
-It uses the BER-TLV encoding scheme of as defined in ISO/IEC 7816.
+It uses the BER-TLV encoding scheme as defined in ISO/IEC 7816.

 Length    |  1st Byte    |       2nd Byte |   3rd Byte  |   4th Byte  |     5th Byte  |      Number Range
 ----------|--------------|----------------|-------------|-------------|---------------|-------------------